logo

 What is Biological Oxygen Demand?

-When microorganisms like bacteria break down organic matter under aerobic conditions in bodies of water they consume oxygen.
+When microorganisms like bacteria break down organic matter under aerobic conditions in bodies of water, they consume oxygen.
 The amount of oxygen being consumed is known as biological oxygen demand (BOD), although it is sometimes also referred to as biochemical oxygen demand.

 Although water contains oxygen molecules, this is not used by aquatic life.
-Instead, all life in water bodies use dissolved oxygen, which is present in small volumes – approximately 10 molecules of oxygen per million of water.
+Instead, all life in water bodies uses dissolved oxygen, which is present in small volumes – approximately 10 molecules of oxygen per million of water.

 Chemical oxygen demand (COD) is an alternative method for estimating how much oxygen would be consumed by the decomposition of organic matter by bacterial action.
 The test uses a strong oxidising agent to chemically oxidise organic material in a wastewater sample under heat and strong acid conditions.